 Join us to experience the JOY that comes from helping others while working alongside awesome people!
-Our family of over 1,000 regular volunteers are able to collect, sort and stock nutritious food in our market and a facilitate a variety of services and education programs.
+Our volunteer family is able to collect, sort and stock nutritious food in our market and facilitate a variety of services and education programs.
+Last year we had nearly 1,500 volunteers!
 Simply click “Sign Up Here” to create your profile, then choose an orientation.
 At the one hour training you will learn all about our volunteer opportunities!
 We love our volunteers!Sign Up Here

 Interested in organizing a group of 5 or less people?